Access via SC-446, at the end of Rua Paulino Bússolo on the far side of the soccer field.

 Please check rates and details directly with the companies in question if you need more recent info.

 Museu Mina Modelo Caetano Sonego (Caetano Sônego Show Mine) operated from 1920 to 1955 and produced coal.
-In 1984 it was the first show mine opened to the public in Brazil.
-It was named a Mina Modelo (Model Mine) as they had no term for this.
+In 1984, it was the first show mine opened to the public in Brazil.
+It was named a Mina Modelo (Model Mine) as they had no term for a show mine.
 The mine was managed by the Municipal Secretariat of Culture, Sport and Tourism, and was known for many years as the only show mine in Brazil.

 Criciúma was once the capital of Brazilian coal and today it is the capital of ceramic tiles.
 The museum adjacent to the show mine revives this history with photographs, documents, and tools from various eras.
 It also explains the geology and the varieties of the coal layers at Criciúma.
 One section is about the gigantic strikes of the 20th century for better working conditions.